-- Optional and derived output—If the output parameter type is optional or derived, there is a possibility that the output will not be generated when running the web tool.
+- Optional or derived output—If the output parameter type is optional or derived, it is possible that the output will not be generated when running the web tool.
 In this case, no layer is added to the service.

 - Output with multiple values—Running a web tool that has an output with multiple values does not support a feature output service.

-- Symbologies—If symbology is defined for the tool output, the output feature service maintains that symbology.
-If no symbology is defined while authoring the tool, default symbology is used.
+- Symbology—If symbology is defined for the tool output, the output feature service maintains that symbology.
+If symbology is not defined while authoring the tool, default symbology is used.

 You can overwrite an existing output feature service from ArcGIS Pro 3.0 and ArcGIS Enterprise 11 or later.
 Consider the requirements and privileges below before overwriting an output feature service.

 The following requirements are related to the spatial reference and type of client:

 - If the spatial reference of current analysis output and the layer of the existing output feature service is different, you cannot overwrite the service.

 - You can only overwrite from ArcGIS Pro 3.0 and the REST endpoint.
 Overwriting from Python, Map Viewer Classic, and Web AppBuilder is not supported.